lairdubois/lairdubois-opencutlist-sketchup-extension/README.md

 ## Supported Languages

-OpenCutList is available in english, french, german, russian, italian and portuguese.
+OpenCutList is available in french, english, german, russian, italian, portuguese and spanish.
 The interface language of the extension can be selected independently of the language version of SketchUp.

-We are looking for volunteering translators to spanish, preferably woodworkers already familiar with the extension.

 ## Supported Units